 Though there are a number of different audio formats, they all have the same goal.
 To provide the viewer with the best possible listening experience with their video content.

 Dolby Atmos is a surround sound technology created by Dolby.
 It is an audio format that improves upon multi-channel soundtracks of video content by creating a "height" layer that produces sound effects above the listener's head to achieve a more 3-dimensional effect.
-In order to take advantage of Dolby Atmos you will need an AVR that is Dolby Atmos capable and additional speakers to produce sound above you.
+In order to take advantage of Dolby Atmos you will need an AVR or Soundbar that is Dolby Atmos capable and additional speakers to produce sound above you.

 Dolby TrueHD is a 7.1 channel audio format that is truely lossless.
 This means that the audio signal you hear is uncompressed and is 100% identical to the master audio recording.

 DTS:X is a surround sound technology that competes against Dolby's Atmos.
 DTS:X also requires the use of additional speakers for a "height" layer of sound to create a more 3-dimensional effect.
-To be able to play DTS:X based content you will need an AVR that is DTS:X capable.
+To be able to play DTS:X based content you will need an AVR or Soundbar that is DTS:X capable.

 DTS-HD Master Audio is a high definition audio format that supports 7.1 channel surround sound.
 It delivers lossless (uncompressed) audio that is 100% identical to the master audio recording.

 Control Center passes thru the audio from your sources untouched (it does not decode and recode the signal).
 There are no audio ports on control center.
 The audio is included in the video from your HDMI sources and control center passes those through (untouched) with the video on the HDMI output port to your TV, AVR, or soundbar.